Ryan-Nichol/GalleryApplication/README.md

 # GalleryApplication
 Created by: Ryan Nichol

-To see the full functionality of the application I recommed you watch the example_video.mp4 located in the root folder of the project.
+To see the full functionality of the application I recommend you watch the example_video.mp4 located in the root folder of the project.

 The GalleryApplication fetches images from an API, then displays a single image at a time on the screen.
 To go to the next image press the next button.
 To go to the previous image press the previous button.